Essential Mental Models for A Psychiatrist – The Art of Complex Problem Solving- Dr Sanil Rege

 3. Thinking in terms of probabilities

 He covers reverse causality and confounders, bias and chance, and talks about dual diagnosis in drug and alcohol cases where most errors are made.
 Drug-induced psychosis may be a result of self-medication.

 Concluding this tutorial, Dr. Rege presents an overview of the OSCE.

-- Specific diagnostic criteria (DSM-IV/V) are intended as guidelines only –they should be informed by clinical judgement and not used in a cook book fashion.
+- Specific diagnostic criteria (DSM-IV/V) are intended as guidelines only –they should be informed by clinical judgment and not used in a cookbook fashion.

 - Organic disorders within mental health patients can directly contribute to the psychopathology of the patient.